sous-chefs/line/README.md

 delim [", ", "[", "]"]
 entry "425"
 multi = ([310], [818], [425])

+end_with is an optional property.
+If specified a list is expected to end with the given string.

 ## delete_from_list
 Works exactly the same way as `add_to_list`, see above.